No anti-Ronaldo plan for Belgium vs. Portugal at Euro 2020 - WHIZ News

 SEVILLE, Spain (AP) — Cristiano Ronaldo certainly attracts most of the attention, just not all of the attention.

-Ronaldo is on the verge of becoming the all-time leading scoring in international soccer.
-He can set that record on Sunday when Portugal faces Belgium in the round at 16 of the European Championship.
+Ronaldo is on the verge of becoming the all-time leading scorer in international soccer.
+He can set the record on Sunday when Portugal faces Belgium in the round at 16 of the European Championship.

+“If you see a Portugal shirt on the street, it’s 99% a Ronaldo shirt,” Belgium defender Jan Vertonghen, who plays for Portuguese club Benfica, said Saturday.
+“He’s the biggest player in the history of Portugal and we have to respect that, I respect him a lot.
+But tomorrow it’s not Belgium against Ronaldo, its Belgium against Portugal and they have a lot of good players.”

-Belgium coach Roberto Martinez wants to make sure his players won’t only be looking at Ronaldo, though.
+Belgium coach Roberto Martinez said there won’t be an anti-Ronaldo plan for the match.

-“When you put a plan against a player specifically, you could be hurt by other players,” Martinez said.
+“When you put a plan against a player specifically, you could be hurt by other players,” said Martinez, a Spaniard who will be coaching in his homeland for the first time in an official competition.
 “Of course, Cristiano Ronaldo seems to be the player that gets the right moment, that right pass and the right chance and you have to be always aware, but you have to defend the 10 players of Portugal in the same measure.”

-Martinez said Portugal has “an incredible accumulation” of good players in its squad to support Ronaldo, from Bernardo Silva to Diogo Jota to Bruno Fernandes to Renato Sanches to João Moutinho.
+Martinez said Portugal has several good players in its squad to support Ronaldo, from Bernardo Silva to Diogo Jota to Bruno Fernandes to Renato Sanches to João Moutinho.

-“You know why this team has been successful, you know why this team has won the Euros and the Nations League,” Martinez said.
-“It’s because they’ve got an incredible mentality and they know how to play big games.”
+“We all know that Portugal has a group of phenomenal individuals,” Martinez said Saturday.
+“They are a winning team, they’ve been able to work without the ball for long spells and be very comfortable and be a real threat on the counterattack.
+They have real experience, they are the European champions, they won the Nations League.”

 Ronaldo is the tournament’s leading scorer with five goals after three matches.
 He is one goal from breaking the overall men’s scoring record in international soccer.
 The 36-year-old Juventus striker is level with former Iran striker Ali Daei at 109 goals.